What is Z-Score?

 Why are you introducing us to this?

-Over 7,200 NFL player’s individual seasons measured later… I bring you NFL Z-Score.
+Nearly 7,200 NFL player’s individual seasons measured later… We bring you NFL Z-Score.

 How does this pertain to the NFL?